- Sketchbook — Creating and managing drawings

-- Adjust layer opacity – swipe right and choose Adjust.
+- Adjust layer opacity – swipe right and tap on the Adjust icon.

-- Delete the layer – swipe left and choose Delete.
+- Delete the layer – swipe left and tap on the Delete icon.

 The canvas size is the same for all layers.
-It can be define before to start drawing or during the drawing process by:
+It can be defined before to start drawing or during the drawing process by: